bbauska/CS198.1x/readme.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image346.png"
-   "Prediction Markets: Transparent & Never Crashes" width="65%" />
+  alt="Prediction Markets: Transparent & Never Crashes"
+  width="65%" />
 &nbsp;

 However, with a central organization, we depend both on the organization to provide honest information about payouts and to truthfully act on political events.